 1.2 Where can we Sell Canopy Animal Products?

-Currently, Canopy Animal Products may be sold in any state other than Idaho, Mississippi, and the District of Columbia.
+Currently, Canopy Animal Products may be sold in any state other than Alaska, Idaho, Iowa, Louisiana, Mississippi, and the District of Columbia.

 1.3 Canopy Animal Products May not be Distributed Outside the United States Without Permission

 Canopy Animal Products may not be re-sold or distributed outside the United States by a Canopy Partner except with explicit written consent by an officer of Canopy Growth USA, LLC.

 Certain states require retailers of human or animal hemp products to register or obtain a retailer license.
 A Canopy Partner shall register as a hemp product retailer in every such state, before selling any Canopy Animal Products containing hemp extract in those states.
 Currently, only Alaska, Louisiana, Texas, Utah, and West Virginia require retailer registration.

 Certain states require each CBD product line to be approved for in-state retail sales.
 Before selling Canopy Animal Products in any such state, a Canopy Partner shall check to ensure the specific Product is approved.
 Currently, only four states require CBD product registration: Alaska, Louisiana, Utah, and West Virginia.

 If the Canopy Animal Product to be sold is not listed as approved, the Canopy Partner should notify Canopy before selling that specific product in that state.
 Canopy will obtain the relevant product registration.

 2.1 No Claims that Canopy Animal Products are Pet Food, Animal Feed, or “Supplements”

 Canopy Animal Products are “Dosage-Form Animal Health Products,” and should be labeled or marketed as animal health products, not as animal feed or supplements.